-The 862 series of water heater may be installed as an in-series gas booster to a solar water heater.
+The 864 series of water heater may be installed as an in-series gas booster to a solar water heater.
 For information relating to the function and operation of the solar water heater, refer to the Owner's Guide and Installation Instructions supplied with the solar water heater.

-Note: Australian Standard AS 3498 and New Zealand Building Code Clause G12 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
-When this water heater is used as an in-series booster for a solar water heater it can satisfy these AS 3498 and Clause G12 requirements provided it is energised, the booster preset outlet temperature setting is 70°C or higher, and that a remote temperature controller is not used.
+Note: Australian Standard AS 3498 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
+When the 864 series water heater is used as an in-series booster for a solar water heater it can satisfy the AS 3498 requirements provided it is energised, the booster preset outlet temperature setting is at least 70°C, and that a remote temperature controller is not used.